 Use coarse sand to pre-fill the cracks so the crack fill will fill them in one pass.
 If you don’t, you will end up having to go over cracks many times for deep cracks to fill correctly.
 When you price your jobs, break out the crack fill, and make it optional so the sealing job is in line with your competitors, who may not have priced it in their quotes.
 This also protects you from the client saying they thought your quote included crack fill.

 Look how simple it is to seal cracks with the RY10 PRO and hot pour crack sealer:

 Top the repaired line with sand.
 You can apply sand by hand or use a sand dispenser.

 Why use sand?
 It makes the crack filler ready for walking on much earlier than if you don't put sand on it.
 On hot summer days, the rubber filler won't become too sticky if it has sand on it.
 Sand on top of your crack repair adds durability to the surface of the crack fill, making it more resistant to wear and tear.
 It also helps to create a bond between sealcoating or asphalt sealer and the asphalt surface, so the crack filler doesn't repel the sealer.

 Let the Repair Cure

-If you have any potholes, now is the time to repair those too.
+If you have any potholes, now is the time to repair those, too.
 It’s a lot easier to fill them now than it used to be.
-We’re pleased to offer our new Asphalt Kingdom Cold Asphalt Patch that is so easy to use and apply that the owner of the company actually fills potholes while wearing a suit!
-This rapid-setting cold patch works in any season, and takes just three easy steps from start to finish.
+We’re pleased to offer our new Asphalt Kingdom Cold Asphalt Patch that is so easy to use and apply that the owner of our company actually fills potholes while wearing a suit!
+This rapid-setting cold patch works in any season and takes three easy steps from start to finish.

 Once that is done, you can sealcoat the asphalt to lock your crack repair under a protective layer.